What is Backdoor?

 - Middle Connect - data is exchanged between the cybercriminal and his tool using an additional server.

-What Are The Backdoor's Goals
+What Are the Goals of Backdoors

 Sources of Threat